MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/corstone-700/user-guide.rst

 https://developer.arm.com/tools-and-software/simulation-models/fast-models

 Unzip the downloaded file and execute the ``setup.sh`` script contained within.
-Once prompted for which Fast Model packages to install, tick the "Fast Model Portfolio" package.
+Once prompted for which Fast Model packages to install, select all available packages.
 Note the installation directory.
-We will refer the installation directory as being ``~/ARM/FastModelsPortfolio_<version>``.
+We will refer the installation directory as being ``~/ARM/FastModelsxxx_<version>``.

-To make the PyCADI library available to python, the following file must be sourced into your current environment:
+To make the PyIRIS library available to python, the following file must be sourced into your current environment:
 ::

-    source ~/ARM/FastModelsPortfolio_<version>/etc/setup.sh
+    source ~/ARM/FastModelsTools_<version>/source_all.sh

 For convenience, the above command may be added to your ``.bashrc`` file.
-The Arm PyCADI library requires Python 2.7.
+The Arm PyIRIS library requires Python 2.7.

-With the PyCADI library made available in the current environment, the ``run_model.sh`` script may now be executed with the ``-u`` argument, short for unit tests.
+With the PyIRIS library made available in the current environment, the ``run_model.sh`` script may now be executed with the ``-u`` argument, short for unit tests.
 Running the automated unit tests are done through a command line interface.
 This interface has the ``console-menu`` python package as a prerequisite, which may be met by the following